top of page

 Opportunity Amidst Historical Realities

-For centuries, forced relocations, government policies, and socio-economic disparities have been formidable barriers to the well-being of Indigenous communities.
-Yet, within this narrative of struggle lies an opportunity to reclaim agency and reshape the trajectory of Indigenous housing.
+For centuries, forced relocations, government policies, and socio-economic disparities have been formidable barriers to the well-being of First Nations communities.
+Yet, within this narrative of struggle lies an opportunity to reclaim agency and reshape the trajectory of First Nations housing.
 By reframing the discourse, we invite a paradigm shift that sees historical challenges as catalysts for innovative solutions and community-led development.
-Traditional housing development often involves a complex supply chain that may not always align with the unique needs and values of Indigenous communities.
-One Bowl recognizes the importance of rethinking this conventional approach, placing Indigenous perspectives at the forefront of decision-making processes.
+Traditional housing development often involves a complex supply chain that may not always align with the unique needs and values of First Nations communities.
+One Bowl recognizes the importance of rethinking this conventional approach, placing First Nations perspectives at the forefront of decision-making processes.
 From sourcing materials to construction methods, our social enterprise seeks to integrate cultural considerations, ensuring that each home reflects the identity, traditions, and rights of its occupants.

 Truth and Reconciliation in Canada embodies a nationwide commitment to acknowledging and redressing historical injustices.
 Established in 2008, the Truth and Reconciliation Commission (TRC) played a pivotal role in unveiling the painful truths of the residential school experience and initiating a process of healing and understanding.
 Released in 2015, the TRC's comprehensive report outlined 94 Calls to Action, spanning various domains and the adoption of UNDRIP, which includes article 23; Indigenous Peoples have the right to determine and develop priorities and strategies for exercising their right to development.
 In particular, Indigenous Peoples have the right to be actively involved in developing and determining health, housing and other economic and social programmes affecting them and, as far as possible, to administer such programmes through their own institutions.